ComfyLiving

 (BusinessNewsDaily)

-In fact, the stats reveal that remote employees work three weeks more per year, compared to people who work from an office.
-Airtasker examined 1,004 American full-time employees, of which 505 were remote workers.
+In fact, the stats reveal that remote employees work three weeks more per year compared to people who work from an office.
+Airtasker examined 1,004 full-time American employees, of which 505 were remote workers.
+Working from home productivity statistics show that remote working can add to productivity levels.
 This 2019 survey found that at-home work not only helps people by eliminating stressful commutes, but it’s also healthier.

-2. However, of those who work from home, statistics from the US revealed that 54% of them felt stressed during the workday.
+2. However, 54% of Americans who work from home felt stressed during the workday.

 (BusinessNewsDaily)